 The 2013-14 academic year will be Newman's 19th with the UT sports medicine staff and his 18th with the men's basketball program.
 During his tenure with the basketball team, the Vols have advanced to postseason play 14 times - including 10 NCAA Tournaments and four NIT berths.
 Newman has been a part of four NCAA Sweet Sixteen teams, one Elite Eight team and two SEC Championship squads.

 Under his care, the Volunteers men's tennis team also advanced to three consecutive NCAA semifinals from 2000-03.

 Newman has helped numerous Vols overcome adversity and challenges in recent years.
-He oversaw the management of Chris Lofton's successful battle with testicular cancer following Lofton's junior season.
+He oversaw the management of All-American guard Chris Lofton's successful battle with testicular cancer following Lofton's junior season.

 And in September 2009, Newman was instrumental in reviving Tennessee sophomore Emmanuel Negedu after Negedu collapsed following a sudden cardiac arrest.
 Newman successfully administered the use of an AED and CPR until emergency medical services arrived on-site.
 For his efforts, he received a "Certificate of Heroism" from the Sudden Cardiac Arrest Association and also was named the 2010 Most Distinguished Award recipient by the "Hoops for Heart Health" organization, which was founded by NBA player Ryan Gomes.

 When Newman first joined the Tennessee training staff in a full-time role in 1997, he was no stranger to the UT training room, having served as a volunteer student trainer and a graduate assistant before his full-time appointment.
 During that time, he worked with UT's football, men's tennis and men's track & field teams.